andyhorn/flutter_resizable_container/README.md

 ## Usage

-First, add a `ResizableContainer` to your widget tree and give it a `direction` of type `Axis`: this is the direction in which the child objects will be laid out and the direction in which the children's size will flex.
+First, add a `ResizableContainer` to your widget tree and give it a `direction` of type `Axis`: this is the direction in which the child objects will be laid out and the direction in which the children's size will be allowed to flex.

-Second, add a list of `ResizableChildData` containing values for each child:
+Second, add a list of `ResizableChildData` objects containing configuration data for each child element:

-  * `child: Widget` - this is the child widget that will be contained and who's size will be changed
+  * `child: Widget` - the widget to be displayed in the UI and resized by the user
-  * `startingRatio: double` - this ratio will be used to determine the child's initial size, based on the available space of the parent `ResizableContainer`.
+  * `startingRatio: double` - this ratio will be used to determine the child's initial size upon the first render, based on the available space of the parent `ResizableContainer`.

     **Note**: this value is required for each child and the sum of all of a container's child ratios must equal `1.0`

-  * `minSize: double?` (optional) - this value indicates the absolute minimum size this child should take; any adjustments that would reduce the child's size below this value will be rejected
+  * `minSize: double?` (optional) - this value indicates the absolute minimum size (in logical pixels) this child can take; any adjustments that would reduce the child's size _below_ this value will be ignored
-  * `maxSize: double?` (optional) - similar to the [minSize], this indicates the absolute maximum size the child should take; any adjustments that would increase the child's size above this value will be rejected
+  * `maxSize: double?` (optional) - similar to the [minSize], this indicates the absolute maximum size (in logical pixels) this child can take; any adjustments that would increase the child's size _above_ this value will be ignored

 ### Example